lama17/vibe-rater/README.md

 N/A

 5. Is there anything special we need to know in order to run your code?<br>
-Similarly to A3, a Spotify access token (tokens.json) and client ID/secret (client_secret.json) is needed to run our application
+Since our project extends upon Assignment 3's starter code, you would follow the <a href="https://inf133-fa20.markbaldw.in/assignments/a3.html">same steps</a> to run our app as you would A3.
+A Spotify access token (webserver/tokens.json) and client ID/secret (webserver/client_secret.json) is needed to run our application.